Bhavin Gopani

-Bhavin Gopani (Gujarati: ભાવિન ગોપાણી) is a Gujarati language ghazal poet from Gujarat, India.
+Bhavin Gopani is a Gujarati language ghazal poet from Gujarat, India.
 His significant works include Umbaro (2016) and Orado (2016), collections of ghazals.
 The INT - Indian National Theater, Mumbai, awarded him the Shayda Award in 2016 for his contributions to Gujarati ghazal poetry.

 Life

 Bhavin was born on 19 April 1976 in Ahmedabad, Gujarat, to Bipinchandra and Jyotsanabahen.
 He received his schooling at various schools within Ahmedabad, including Prakash Balmandir, Durga Vidyalay, and Sardar Patel High School.
 He completed his Bachelor of Commerce in 1996 from Sahjanand College, Ahmedabad.

 He married Kailas on 11 February 1999; they have a daughter.

 Contribution

 He started writing ghazals in 2011 and was first published in 2013 in Kavita, a Gujarati-language bimonthly magazine.
 Subsequently, his poems were published in many Gujarati magazines, including Kavilok, Gazalvishwa, Dhabak and Parab.
 Umbaro (2016) and Orado (2016) are two of his collections of ghazals.

 Recognition

 He received the Shayda Award in 2016.